Twitter Moments guidelines and principles

-Moments is designed to highlight remarkable content on Twitter.
-They should appeal to a broad audience, and the content should be appropriate for all parts of the Twitter community.
+Moments highlight remarkable Tweets that are engaging, informative or unique.
+They should appeal to a broad audience and the content should be appropriate for all parts of the Twitter community.

 Selecting great Tweets

-Moments is about featuring content created by people on Twitter.
-We will always be faithful to individual voices when we include them in Moments and will not include Tweets in a way that misleads, substantially changes a Tweet’s original context, or includes content from protected accounts.
-We will avoid featuring content created by Twitter employees.
+Moments is about highlighting the smart, witty, and innovative content created by people on Twitter.
+We will be faithful to individual voices when we include them in Moments, and will not include Tweets in a way that misleads, substantially changes a Tweet’s original context, or includes content from protected accounts.
+We avoid featuring content created by Twitter employees.

 Some Moments created by the Twitter Curation team may include additional text beneath the title or between Tweets, called Annotations.
 This text is meant to add context to the Moment and may be a summary of a developing situation, historical details, or a translation of a Tweet in the Moment.
 If Annotations are not sourced from a Tweet in the Moment, they should be easily verifiable or attributed to a source.